kadirnour/CS360/README.md

-All of the lab assignments anf final project for Cpt_s 360
+Lab assignments and final project for Cpt_s 360